Service with Friends

 - Choose a placement from the approved list on our website www.jesuitportland.org .

 - Students have the option of completing their sophomore service hours over the summer before their sophomore year.
-If they choose to work in the summer they must submit their “Action Plan” form available at the Christian Service website to the Christian Service office prior to starting work.
+If they choose to work in the summer they must submit their “Action Plan” form to Canvas.
+Forms are available at the Christian Service website and the Class of 2021 Canvas page.

 - Students who begin their service in the fall will fill out the “Action Plan” form and turn it into their theology teacher.